jido/Arcadam/Quirks.md

 anchor:target[]
 ```

-Markdown in Github flavour recently added footnotes with a syntax near identical to Arcadam.
+Markdown in Github flavour recently added footnotes with a syntax similar to Arcadam.
 Most other features are not natively supported including setting a named anchor.
 This is how to link to a heading in Markdown, which requires knowledge of how the anchor name is built: